pravega/pravega/documentation/src/docs/admin-guide/lts-sizing.md

 - **_`controller.retention.thread.count`_**: Number of threads in the Controller devoted to execute Stream auto-retention tasks.
 _Type_: `Integer`. _Default_: `1`. _Update-mode_: `per-server`.

+- **_`writer.rollover.size.bytes.max`_**: The maximum size of a single Segment Chunk in Storage.
+While this can be configured on a per-segment basis via the Segment Store API, this setting establishes a ceiling to that value.
+No Segment Chunk may exceed this length regardless of how it was configured via the API (if at all).
+Use this setting if you need to meet some hardware limitation with the underlying Storage implementation (i.e., maximum file size).
+Valid values: Positive number.

 We can enforce two types of auto-retention policies on our Streams: _size-based_ and _time-based_.
 There is also a new [consumption-based retention model](https://github.com/pravega/pravega/wiki/PDP-47:-Pravega-Consumption-Based-Retention),